SkillsUnion/tamkeen-software/docs/3-backend/advance-java/exceptions.md

+# Exception

 # Lesson Objective

 - Define what an exception is and understand its role in managing errors during program execution.

 - Understand how exceptions propagate through the call stack.

-- Learn about the two different approaches to deal with exceptions
+- Learn about the different approaches to deal with exceptions.

-# What is an Exception?
+## Introduction

 An exception (or exceptional event) is a problem that arises during the execution of a program.
 When an Exception occurs the normal flow of the program is disrupted and the program/Application terminates abnormally, which is not recommended, therefore, these exceptions are to be handled.